trow-land/Computer-Vision-Projects/README.md

 ## Introduction

-Hello!
-I'm Tom, an aspiring computer vision engineer with a passion for Computer Vision, Machine Learning, Agri-Tech and Environmental Sustainability.
+Hi I'm an aspiring computer vision engineer with a passion for Computer Vision, Machine Learning, Agri-Tech and Environmental Sustainability.
 While learning I have worked on various computer vision projects that that I think are interesting problems and as a result they are generally focused on agriculture or litter detection.
 In this repository, you'll find a compilation of those projects, along with their code, descriptions, and results.

 Most of my work is encapsulated within Google Colab-style Jupyter notebooks, which I've found to be an effective learning tool.
 However, I'm currently in the process of branching some of these projects into their own repositories and preparing to containerise them using Docker.